sblantipodi/glow_worm_luciferin/README.md

 ## Schematic
 ![CIRCUITS](https://github.com/sblantipodi/glow_worm_luciferin/blob/master/assets/img/ambilight_bb.png)
-FULL firmware version adds support for remote control, if you flash FULL version you MUST configure WiFi and MQTT.
+`FULL firmware` version adds support for remote control, **if you flash FULL version you MUST configure WiFi and MQTT**.
 With FULL firmware USB connection is optional.
-If you flash LIGHT firmware you MUST use USB cable.
+**If you flash LIGHT firmware you MUST use USB cable**.
 Note: If you want to use the FULL firmware without using a USB cable you need to connect the 5V microcontroller's PIN to the power supply.